engr101staff/engr101matlab/_sources/vectors_in_cpp/Exercises.rst

     -   169

-        -   What is being counted by ``repeater`` in each iteration of the outer loop?
-Definitely not everything!
+        -   What is being counted by repeater in each iteration of the outer loop?
+Everything is not being counted.

     -   32

-        -   ``repeater`` does count repeats but does it consider values at the same indexes repeats?
+        -   ``repeater`` does count repeats but does it consider values at the same indeces repeats?

     -   18